kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

 `MeshExternalServices` should work the same with policies as `MeshService`.
 We are going to introduce a new `kind: MeshExternalService`, which allows targeting them with policies.

+We will create separate listeners for each MeshExternalService that bind to VIP provided by HostnameGenerator.
+It's easier to do it this way instead of having multiple filter chain matches on `passthrough` listener because we this piece of code already implemented and we don't have to search deep to find which FilterChain is responsible for which External Service.

 #### Envoy resources naming

 Currently, we name clusters after their respective policies.
 Since the model includes only one match we can stick to the same pattern but prefix it with `meshexternalservice_`.